 Europe - USA - Canada - Russia - Japan

-Some objects may not be visible form the southern hemisphere.
+Some objects mentioned may not be visible form the temperste latitudes of the southern hemisphere.

 Me and my 127mm f11.8